tariqshihadah/linref/README.md

 Module featuring EventsCollection object class for the management of linearly referenced data and optimized performance of various simple and complex events and geospatial operations.

 # Version Notes
+## 0.0.6 (2022-09-06)
+- Address deprecation of length of and iteration over multi-part geometries in shapely
+- Remove code redundancies in linref.events.collection for get_most and get_mode
+- Various bug fixes, minor features

 ## 0.0.5 (2022-09-01)
 - Added sumproduct and count aggregators to EventsMergeAttribute class
 - Address deprecation of length of and iteration over multi-part geometries in shapely